primeNumberAndMe/SwiftUI-To-Do-List/README.md

 # SwiftUI-To-Do-List
-An very single app called ToDoList using SwiftUI
+A very single app called ToDoList using SwiftUI